 Studies on lifespan variation have mostly focused on populations with continued improvements in mortality or analysed differences by social determinants, such as SES or educational level (Edwards and Tuljapurkar 2005; Lariscy et al. 2016; Permanyer and Scholl 2019; van Raalte 2011).
 Yet, to the best of our knowledge, lifespan variation has rarely been studied in circumstances where mortality increases sharply.
 An exception is the study by Colchero et al. (2016), which finds that the gender gap in lifespan variation, which usually favours females, remains even in crisis situations.
 However, this paper does not focus on lifespan variation during mortality crises, but rather on the overall relationship between life expectancy and lifespan variation across a number of human and nonhuman primate populations.
 We fill this gap by focusing specifically on populations that have experienced a mortality crisis.
 Although such mortality crises happened in the past and are not a current event in contemporary Europe, recent evidence suggests that they will become an ever more pressing question throughout the world as extreme weather events increase in frequency with climate change, potentially bringing natural catastrophes and food shortages in their wake, as well as increasing the risk of epidemics (Cynthia et al. 2001; Li et al. 2019; Mweya et al. 2016; Tirado et al. 2010).
 By analysing and comparing the evolution of different populations, we aim to understand whether a regular pattern emerges which could precede or be a consequence of mortality crises.
 In this way, studying the patterns in lifespan variation of past populations could help us better understand the impact of mortality crises today.
-Moreover, we will study the patterns in lifespan variation across age and gender.
+Moreover, we study the patterns in lifespan variation across age and gender.
 These results could be particularly helpful for organising the response to mortality crises in the future.
 Indeed, if some specific age groups are revealed to be especially vulnerable in such cases, the organisations responsible for the response will be able to better prepare and organise it.

 Mortality patterns during times of crises have already been the object of research.
 Although these studies do not tackle the issue of lifespan variation, they do shed light on what we can expect from a broader point of view.
 First of all, no single pattern can be expected, as age and gender specific mortality rates vary, depending on the nature of the crisis itself.
 For example, male adults are more at risk during wars or some epidemics such as those caused by HIV/AIDS (Gaylin and Kates 1997; Hosegood, Vanneste, and Timæus 2004), while natural disasters seem to affect more women, children and the elderly (Bern et al. 1993; Frankenberg et al. 2011; Neumayer and Plümper 2007).
-In this paper, however, we focus on two specific types of mortality crises: famines and epidemics.
+In this paper, we focus on two specific types of mortality crises: famines and epidemics.
 More specifically, we consider four cases.
 First of all, we look at the Swedish famine of 1772-1773 and at the typhus and dysentery epidemic which struck this same country in 1808-1809.Then, we turn to the two measles epidemics Iceland experienced in 1846 and 1882.